 Today, hundreds of thousands of readers rely on Streetsblog, and our online community is the connective fiber for people all over the country working to make their streets safer and more sustainable.
-Streetsblog New York City, Los Angeles, San Francisco, Chicago, USA, and the national Streetsblog Network connect local, grassroots livable streets advocates with one another and to a national movement for reform.
+Streetsblog USA, New York City, Los Angeles, San Francisco, Chicago, Denver, and the national Streetsblog Network connect local advocates to one another and to a national movement for transportation reform.

 Streetsblog is produced by OpenPlans, a 501c3 non-profit organization.
 We are funded by foundation grants, sponsorships and advertising, and through generous donations from readers like you.